 Is drinking bad tequila more likely to result in a bad hangover?

 In a word, yes.
 It often contains a higher percentage of methanol, a by-product of the tequila-making process, but quality tequila-makers distill it out.
-To keep from feeling like Senor Frog is actually sitting on your head, drink quality 100-percent agave tequila.
+To keep your morning-after headache to a minimum, drink quality 100-percent agave tequila.
 And, of course, drink moderately.

 4 Tequila Myths -- Busted